A Brief History

 The Republican congress took exception to this, and imposed harsh “reconstruction” laws on the former Confederate states, enabling African-Americans to hold public office much to the chagrin of White Southerners.

-Presidential pardons are often made right before leaving office and are just as often controversial.
+Question for students (and subscribers): Presidential pardons are often made right before leaving office and are just as often controversial.
 What do you think about Johnson issuing the blanket pardon for former Confederates?
 Did this act of leniency help heal the country?
 Did the pardon hurt the country?
-Let us know what you think.
+Let us know what you think in the comments section below this article.

 Your readership is much appreciated!